 Tom started his ministry as one of the first vicars in missions’ settings serving in Port Charlotte and Cape Coral, Florida.
 He was assigned as a church planter in Boise, Idaho establishing Amazing Grace Lutheran Church in 1997.
 After five years, he took the call to serve the islands of St. Lucia, Antigua, and Grenada as a missionary, regional director, and circuit pastor for three schools, three churches, and over 30 called workers.

 In 2018, Tom accepted a call to the growing congregation of outreach-minded believers at Saving Grace Lutheran Church in Mobile, Alabama.
 He serves on the Committee on Aid and Relief Task Force and as the circuit pastor for the CAC.
-Tom is married to Jennifer, who works as a public-school teacher.
-They have been blessed with three children: Bailey (Ph.D. program at Johns Hopkins University), Sofia (married and teaching at Atonement Lutheran in Milwaukee), and Ian (University of Minnesota.)
+Tom is married to Jennifer, who works as a public school teacher.
+They have been blessed with three children: Bailey, Sofia, and Ian.

 Pastor David Starr began his ministry in 2014 when he was assigned to Martin Luther College in New Ulm, Minnesota.
 He developed relationships with faculty, parents, and students at fourteen WELS high schools as he worked to encourage young people to use their gifts in public ministry.
 Since June of 2019, he has served Mighty Fortress Lutheran Church in Hiram, Georgia.
 For the last two years, he has been part of the leadership team for Camp South, a summer youth camp, and is taking the director role this year.

-Pastor Starr lives with his wife Anne in Dallas, Georgia, with their two young daughters, Evelyn and Isla.
+Pastor Starr lives with his wife Anne in Dallas, Georgia, with their three young daughters: Evelyn, Isla, and Laurelei.
 In addition to loving his family and serving his ministry, he enjoys working on his grill and BBQ skills.

 Pastor Doug Tomhave graduated from Wisconsin Lutheran Seminary in 1998 and was assigned to a mission start up in Verona, WI.
 He has served congregations in Fort Worth, TX; Hampton, Georgia and currently serves as pastor at St. Paul Lutheran Church in Lake Mills, Wisconsin.